 Three years ago – The third and current bicycling love affair of mine has started three years ago, when I’ve started my first web site about Bicycles and Bicycling.

 Many things have changed along these years.
 In October 2010, I took part in a gorgeous bike riding trip along the Rhine River in Germany, France and Switzerland.
-We were two bikers on our first, yet short bicycle touring trip, exploring the beauty of the Rhine valley, as well as ourselves and our passion to bicycling.
+We were two bikers on our first yet short bicycle touring trip, exploring the beauty of the Rhine valley, as well as ourselves and our passion for bicycling.

 On May 2015, two of my best friends and I had another great trip: a bicycle trip in Japan.
 You are invited to read more about our 450Km bike ride from Takayama to Kyoto.